isomerpages/moe-riversidepri/_mk-riverside/About Us/Our Vision Mission And Values.md

 <br>
 **Vision**

-A strong start for every child by building an eco-system of support for the children’s differentiated learning and safety and connectedness that builds confidence, resilience, and sense of belonging through positive relationships.
+A strong start for every child.

 **Mission**

-To provide quality care and education for every child through a continuous process of reflection, learning and collaborative improvements in our pedagogical and teaching &amp; learning practice.
+To provide quality pre-school education that is affordable to Singaporeans and catalyze quality improvements in the sector.

 **Values**

-Learning is our passion and people our focus.
+Integrity the<br>Foundation<br>People our Focus<br>Learning our Passion<br>Excellence out Pursuit